"LolliPop" Helps Reveal Shapes To The Blind

 Tuesday, July 21, 2009

 With a device that sends signals to his tongue, Mike Jernigan can discern shapes even though he has lost both of his eyes.
-(By Gene J. Puskar --
+(By Gene J. Puskar -- After Marine Cpl.
+Mike Jernigan was blinded by a roadside bomb in Iraq, he said, not much was done for him.

 "I returned back from Iraq and [Veterans Affairs] gave me a stick.
 A stick and a tap on the butt and they said, 'Go ahead.' "